Table of Contents

 What is Front End?

 Today, front-end technology has advanced significantly, providing end users with a virtually infinite amount of options.
-However, the majority of what you see and feel on the front-end relies on a back-end engine to receive and send data from the front-end.
+However, most of what you see and feel on the front end relies on a back-end engine to receive and send data from the front end.

 The front-end information is downloaded and powered by your computer, whereas the back-end must handle thousands, if not millions, of front-ends.
-For example, the front-end code for Facebook runs on your computer, but the back-end handles all of the requests, searches, and data streaming—basically all of the heavy lifting.
-Wondering what exactly is back end/ back end development?
-Here you go!
+For example, the front-end code for Facebook runs on your computer, but the back-end handles all of the requests, searches, and data streaming—all of the heavy lifting.
+Wondering what exactly is back-end/back-end development?

 What is Back End?

 APIs, constructing front-end code, scaling, data storage, business logic, and user authentication are all examples of back-end.
-To put it another way, back-end entails a great deal of intricacy.
+To put it another way, the back-end entails great intricacy.
 Consider how many servers, infrastructure, and security are required to run a service such as Facebook.

-In comparison, the front-end is more isolated and clean, but due to the near proximity of end users and their comments, it still takes time to create.
-The front-end is comparable to a steering wheel, whereas the back-end is comparable to a car engine.
-With the exception of a few simple apps, you won't be able to get anywhere without the back-end.
+In comparison, the front end is more isolated and clean, but due to the near proximity of end users and their comments, it still takes time to create.
+The front end is comparable to a steering wheel, whereas the back end is comparable to a car engine.
+Except for a few simple apps, you won't be able to get anywhere without the back end.

 What is Front End Development?

-The practice of making technology (items or websites) visually appealing and intuitive is known as front end development.
-Simply said, a front end developer takes a technological product (or website's) useful code and makes it pleasant and accessible to humans.
-Like any other profession, becoming a successful front end developer has its hurdles.
-Many aspects of the process, however, have become easier as a result of increasing access to materials and online courses.
-Furthermore, front end developers have access to major mentorship possibilities through boot camps or their employers, which makes learning that much easier.
+Making technology (items or websites) visually appealing and intuitive is known as front-end development.
+A front-end developer takes a technological product's (or website's) useful code, making it pleasant and accessible to humans.
+Like any other profession, becoming a successful front-end developer has its hurdles.
+However, many aspects of the process have become easier due to increasing access to materials and online courses.
+Furthermore, front-end developers can access major mentorship possibilities through boot camps or their employers, making learning much easier.

 CSS (Cascading Style Sheets) is the style language.
-It enables website developers to create visual impact without having to write sophisticated HTML.
+It enables website developers to create visual impact without writing sophisticated HTML.

 What is Back End Development?

-Some programming languages are now superior to others in terms of simplicity of use and compatibility.
+Some programming languages are now superior to others in simplicity and compatibility.
 There are three types of programming languages: object-oriented, compiled, and interpreted.
 So there's a lot to choose from.